niktolis/CppND-Route-Planning-Project/README.md

 open io2d.xcodeproj
 ```

-In CMake configuration on the forked repo has been altered and the library is created in the `./shared` directory.
-Without choosing a specific folder Xcode and CMake have access the default one is `/usr/loca/` where it required root privileges and the install fails.
+The CMake configuration on the forked repo has been modified and the library is created in the `./share` directory.
+Without choosing a specific folder the default one is `/usr/local/` where it requires root privileges and the `install` target fails by default.
+The best option instead of changing ownership of the `/usr/local` is to define a different path where Xcode can execute the installation.

 You can use the target `install` and the library will be built and deployed in the shared folder.